fleetdm/fleet/handbook/demand/README.md

 # Demand
 This handbook page details processes specific to working [with](#contact-us) and [within](#responsibilities) this department.

-## What we do
-The Demand department is directly responsible for growing awareness of Fleet and nurturing the community through participation in events, conversations, and other [programs](https://fleetdm.com/handbook/demand#programs).

 ## Team
 | Role                            | Contributor(s)
 |:--------------------------------|:------------------------------------------------------------------------------------------------------------------------|